 IPO acknowledges the existence of climate change and its intensifying effect.
-The group of companies have insurances and business continuity programs for managing the effects of these perils to the business units.
-One example is the use of online learning systems by the Mapua Schools, wherein the schools declare Digital Days when the LGUs declare the suspension of classes.
-This allows the students to continue their lessons in the safety of their homes via online classes.
+The company has set aside sufficient amount of funds for managing the effects of this risk to the company.
 As awareness of climate change risk increases throughout IPO, additional risks and opportunities identified and required funding (if necessary) will be integrated onto the operations of the company.